 The minimum RAM available for each container.
 Required for Blaze engine resource allocation.
-Set to 6 GB if the value is less than 6 GB.
+Set the value to at least 6GB.

 Disables virtual memory limits for containers.
 Required for the Blaze and Spark engines.

 Defines the YARN scheduler that the Data Integration Service uses to assign resources.